 The Family Lives website has advice & information for parents at every stage of a child’s life – Early Years Development, Primary and Secondary Education, Teenagers and Bullying.
 Specifically, they have a section on SEND which provides information and advice about Special Educational Needs, along with sleep advice and fun things to do.
 They also have confidential helplines, forums, parenting advice videos and online parenting courses.

-This website explains the symptoms and causes of ADHD, how ADHD affects the brain, co-existing conditions and positive traits.
-It has a section around living with ADHD and an overview of this at each stage in life (childhood, adolescence and adulthood).
+This website explains the symptoms and causes of attention deficit hyperactivity disorder, how attention deficit hyperactivity disorder affects the brain, co-existing conditions and positive traits.
+It has a section around living with attention deficit hyperactivity disorder and an overview of this at each stage in life (childhood, adolescence and adulthood).